Carpet Color Loss – Fading and Yellowing

 - Is the discoloration near a vinyl floor or other areas where waxes and other floor care products are used?
 (Wipe the area with a clean towel and see what type of residue you attract).

 - Is the pH of the yellowed area highly alkaline?

 For Further Assistance

 We have discussed in this article a few of the more common causes of carpet color loss and perceived color loss.
-Hopefully this information will help you determine what it going on with your carpet.
+The steps listed are a number of the steps a professional inspector will go through in determining the cause of a problem.
+Perhaps this information will help you determine what it going on with your carpet.
 If you need further assistance you should consider hiring a Certified Carpet Inspector.

 This article has been modified from Carpet Inspectors Handbook by Terry Weinheimer and Kevin Weinheimer.
 The Weinheimer Group is a nationally recognized floor covering inspection company serving the states of Oregon and Washington.
 They are available for service nationwide.